 A chalky, deep shade of blue, green, or gray can be very restful.
 In fact, the right color can create a backdrop that tones down the entire room.
 The gorgeous bedroom shown here actually has quite a bit going on: the chevron-print comforter, the faux animal-hide area rug, the two poufs used as footboard alternatives.
 But the overall vibe is calm, and that’s mostly because of the dark slate-blue walls.Continue to 6 of 10 below.

-A soothing room can be very feminine yet leave no doubt that it is the master bedroom, not a little girl’s bedroom.
+A soothing room can be very feminine yet leave no doubt that it is the primary bedroom, not a little girl’s bedroom.
 For proof, check out the elegant and serene room here.
 The walls are washed with the palest tint of lavender, barely more than a whisper of color.
 The upholstery on the bench matches the wall color—though kicked up a notch—while the blush pink throw blanket and barely-pink bedspread keep the pastels coming.

 Add in soft brown carpet and matching shams and you get a bedroom that’s soft, sweet, elegant and tranquil—and definitely all grown up.Continue to 7 of 10 below.